beebdev/minimal-mistakes/_publications/everything_open_2024.md

 # order: 3
 ---

-## Anything Open 2024 - Talk #68
+## Everything Open 2024 - Talk #68
 Everything Open is Linux Australia's conference on open technologies.
-As the name suggests, anything open is covered, including Linux, open source software/hardware, open data, etc.. see you there! :)
+As the name suggests, anything open can be covered in this conference, including Linux, open source software/hardware, open data, etc..
+My talk will be the last session on the last day!
+See you there! :)

 - Location: Gladstone, QLD
 - Date: April 18, 2024